harshnadar/Stock-Market-Price-Explorer/README.md

 ## How to Use?

+### Fill the database with nse_data.csv

-### In project folder
+### In project folder, run the following commands
     - npm install
-    - make a .env file and connect database
     - nodemon run server
+    and make a .env file to connect with the database

+### In the client folder, run the following commands
+    - npm install
+    - npm start

+Reach out to the following url: http://localhost:3000/stock-data/home